Frequently Asked Questions

 How do I know if I need same day, next day or routine review?
 We will help you decide, if you have a new or worsening illness please let reception know.
 The Clinical Team will contact you and assess with you the type and timing of review you need.
 You might require physical examination and if so we will arrange a time for you to come into the surgery.
 If it is not a new or worsening illness, but rather scheduling a follow-up please book for phone or in-person review via reception

 Can I see the GP in person for a face to face consult?
-We will be able to open more in-person GP and Nurse appointments but we expect to be also continuing a lot of our consultation work via phone or video link.
+We are continuing tp open more in-person GP and Nurse appointments but we expect to be also continuing a lot of our consultation work via phone or video link.
 We are developing processes to allow us to safely manage more patients over the phone - we are hoping it will remain a positive option for many people, particularly those at work or those who have transport difficulties.
+The GP team all use Doxyme technology for Video Consult if you would prefer over a phone consult.
+Please let reception know.

 What is the process if I need urgent care, like a wound or fracture?
 In an emergency please call 111.
 New or worsening medical conditions that require same day should be notified by phone, email or using the pink button - the email account is checked regularly through out the day.
 These tasks are sent directly to the clinical team who will contact you and arrange a time for review or direct you to another provider such as A&M or the hospital.
 The Clinical Team will check Manage My Health at the beginning of each day but not routinely throughout the day.